Cherve3/RTS-MOD-Folder/README.txt

 Command Center 		1
 Barracks		2
 Vehicle Depot		3
+Miner			4
+Soldier			5

-To toggle placing a building onto the map you must have first purchased one and not placed one already.
+To toggle placing a building onto the map Press Q. You must have first purchased one and not placed one already.
 Drop Toggle		Q

 To confirm a drop it will be in numeral order from left to right in the menu.